warrenau/OSTR-CONSTELATION/Documentation/sim-status.md

     readwriter.close();
 ```
 - after looking at the *`.java`* file, it looks like I did not upload the new file to the HPC after yesterday's edits.
 However, the HPC file did have the `java.io.IOException` fix and the local file did not.
 Not sure what is up with that.
 I am going to make sure both files match and have the fixes for both the error handling and the STAR table stuff.

+April 15, 2023:
+- not enough STAR licenses on hpc